Skip to content

 Emphasize design quality and creativity

 Design quality is subjective and difficult to price in a proposal.
-When a client has three AI-generated options that meet their program requirements, arguing that yours is 'better designed' without a measurable outcome is a losing pitch.
+When a client has three AI-generated options that meet their program requirements, arguing that yours is “better designed” without a measurable outcome is a losing pitch.

 Adopt the AI tools yourself

 AI design tools are expanding from simple to complex building types every year.
-Healthcare, education, and mixed-use — today’s complex types — are next quarter’s solved problems.
+Healthcare, education, and mixed-use, today’s complex types, are next quarter’s solved problems.
 Retreating to complexity is a shrinking island.

 What’s working instead

 Separate design judgment from design production.
 Offer pre-design strategy as standalone fixed-fee services before any design begins: programming, site selection advisory, community engagement, entitlement navigation.
 Design becomes one phase of a broader engagement, not the entire engagement.
-When the client arrives with AI-generated options, the response is not 'let me redesign this' but 'let me tell you which one to build and why.'
+When the client arrives with AI-generated options, the response is not “let me redesign this” but “let me tell you which one to build and why.”

 The pattern is the same across every firm that gets this right: they stop optimizing the old model and build new offerings around what AI cannot do.
-That is the work we do in the Workshop.
+The Workshop is the facilitated day we do this work with you.
+You leave with 2–3 offering briefs, specified and priced.
+Your team tests them with named clients, then builds what earns it.